Framlingham: Sport and leisure

 Framlingham has a non-League football club, Framlingham Town F.C., which plays at Badingham Road, where there is also a sports club offering tennis, archery, badminton, hockey and croquet, and where the cycling club meets.
 The town has a rambling club and an active Scout and Cubs group.
 The modern St John Ambulance Centre is in Fairfield Road.
+In September 2025, Framlingham won "Most Active Town" at the Suffolk Community Awards, recognised for its parkrun and cross-country running scene, tennis and football tournaments, youth sports programmes, and its role hosting stages of the Tour of Britain cycling race.

 Framlingham College, an independent school, has a swimming pool and gymnasium open to the public in pre-booked slots.
 Membership fees are required.

 There are four pubs in the town: The Castle Inn (which was portrayed as the "Two Brewers" in the Detectorists TV series), The Railway, The Station and The Crown (which is also a restaurant and hotel).
 There is a library, a post office, a pharmacy, a small supermarket and a selection of specialised shops and coffee shops.

 The town attracts a number of tourists, particularly in the summer months, drawn to the town itself, the castle, St Michael's Church, the locations for the Detectorists TV series, and walks that are available in and around the town and in the local countryside.